jonkeegan/japanese-wra-form26/README.md

 # japanese-wra-form26
-A script to parse the National Archives' data file containing detailed data about the incarcerated people held in "internment camps" in the US between 1942 and 1946
+A script to parse the National Archives' data file containing detailed data about the incarcerated people held in "internment camps" in the US between 1942 and 1946.

+## RG210.JAPAN.WRA26.txt
+A fixed-width data file, each row is 80 charcters long.
+109,378 rows.
+Removed the first 10 rows as they were full of junk data from the data scanning process, per National Archives note.

+## WRA_Form_26_Evacuee_Summary_Data_locator_index.ipynb
+A Jupyter notebook for splitting the fixed-width file into columns, and outputting the file as a CSV.

 ## processed.csv
 This is the outoput of the Python script.